oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 The placeholder target database is overwritten during migration, but it retains the overall configuration.

-For this release of Zero Downtime Migration (21.3) , only Grid Infrastructure-based database services are supported as targets.
+Please note for the release of Zero Downtime Migration (21.3) , only Grid Infrastructure-based database services are supported as targets.
 For example, an LVM-based instance or an instance created in compute node without Grid Infrastructure are not supported targets.

 You must use the control plane for the creation of a target placeholder database on Exadata Cloud Service and Exadata Cloud at Customer.